barlantico/Computer-Vision-Programs/README.md

 	Calculates the distance of a vehicle traveled in feet from 2 still frames, as well as calculating speed given the time between the frames.

+Frequency_Domain_Filtering:

+	Shows the process of filtering a distorted image in the frequency domain through MATLAB, resulting in an image that would not have been able to be cleaned up if attempted to be filtered in the spatial domain.